Chapter 14. Creating exports using NFS

 Get the name of the PV associated with the NFS export’s PVC:

 Get an ingress address for the NFS server.
 A service’s ingress status may have multiple addresses.
-Choose the one desired to use for external clients.
-In the example below, there is only a single address: the host name
+Choose the one desired to use for NFS clients.
+In the following example, there is only a single address: the host name

-Connect the external client using the share path and ingress address from the previous steps.
+Connect the NFS client using the share path and ingress address from the previous steps.
 The following example mounts the export to the client’s directory path